snabbco/snabb/README.md

 The code does not currently support the main Lua implementation, only LuaJIT.

 It now runs again with [luaffi](https://github.com/jmckaskill/luaffi) under standard Lua but fails many tests and crashes.
 I am working to fix this, currently with Lua 5.2.
+Current blocking issue is lack of support for __new which breaks many tests.

 At some point soon I intend to support Lua directly, without luaffi, for maximum portability.